PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 #### Making loaded geofences editable
 To make all geofences editable (not just those that were drawn, but also those that were loaded from the backend), all geofences are stored in a collection, which is then used to render all editable geometry inside a separate \lstinline!FeatureGroup! in the map.

 The geofences fetched from the backend are iterated over and a new Leaflet polygon (\lstinline!L.polygon!) is created in the frontend from each geofence's coordinates.
+The code for creating geofences from the backend data is shown in listing 2.35.

 \begin{lstlisting}[caption=Geofences are fetched and added in frontend, label=lst:geofenceLoading, language={JavaScript}]
     for (let elem of res.data.geoJson) { // iterate fetched geofences